Download App

 A modest, dose-dependent elevation in resting pulse rate was noted across retatrutide groups in Phase 2, consistent with effects observed with other GLP-1 and dual agonists.
 The clinical significance of this finding at the Phase 3 scale and in patients with pre-existing cardiovascular disease is under evaluation.
 Retatrutide is investigational — do not use outside clinical trial settings and consult a physician before considering any GLP-1 class agent.

-Last reviewed: May 2026 · Evidence level: Human PK Study (Phase 2) · Primary citation: Jastreboff AM et al. N Engl J Med.
+Last reviewed: June 11, 2026 · Evidence level: Human PK Study (Phase 2) · Primary citation: Jastreboff AM et al. N Engl J Med.
 2023;389(6):514–526.
 PMID 37366315

 This page summarizes published pharmacokinetic and clinical data for informational purposes only.
 It does not constitute medical advice or a recommendation to use retatrutide, which is not FDA approved.